WeMake-AI/.github/SECURITY.md

 - Supported versions: latest two minor releases of 1.x (rolling window)
 - Security updates: Critical/High for supported versions
 - EOL: 90 days after the next minor release
-- Full policy will be published by Q4 2025.
+- Full policy will be published by end of 2025.
 Tracking: <https://github.com/wemake-ai/mcp/issues/32>

 This Security Policy was last updated in August 2025 and applies to data subjects in the European Economic Area and Switzerland.